Extreme Championship Wrestling: 1994: Secession from the NWA

-Tod Gordon and Paul Heyman originally planned the idea of throwing down the NWA World Heavyweight Championship belt.
-Heyman persuaded Douglas by noting that the negative would only be that NWA traditionalists would just see them as traitors to tradition.
-Adding to Douglas' decision was the animosity between Douglas and NWA President Dennis Coralluzzo, who at the time publicly criticized Douglas and told NWA affiliated bookers not to book Douglas for shows.
-Coralluzzo believed that Douglas was a "bad risk" and had the tendency to no-show events.
-Douglas ultimately decided to go through with Gordon and Heyman's plan, inspired by his father's motto of "doing right by the people that do right by you."
-After looking up and saying, "This is it tonight, Dad," Douglas threw down the NWA World Heavyweight Championship belt, stating that he did not want to be champion of a "dead promotion" that "died seven years ago."
+At the NWA World Title Tournament held on August 27, 1994, Douglas threw down the NWA World Heavyweight Championship title upon winning it, stating that he did not want to be champion of a "dead promotion" that "died seven years ago."
 He then raised the Eastern Championship Wrestling title belt and declared it to be a World Heavyweight Championship – calling it the only real world title left in professional wrestling.
 When recalling this event years later, Paul Heyman stated the following in a 1998 chat:

-Coralluzzo was interviewed after the event and declared that Douglas would be the world champion of the NWA "whether he likes it or not", calling Douglas' actions a "disgrace" and said he would move to have Douglas stripped of both the NWA World Heavyweight Championship and the Eastern Championship Wrestling Heavyweight Championship, calling him "undeserving" of both titles.
-Gordon made the following announcement on the next edition of NWA-ECW programming:
+NWA representative Dennis Coralluzzo was interviewed after the event and declared that Douglas would be the world champion of the NWA "whether he likes it or not", calling Douglas' actions a "disgrace" and said he would move to have Douglas stripped of both the NWA World Heavyweight Championship and the Eastern Championship Wrestling Heavyweight Championship, as he was "undeserving" of both titles.
+Gordon made the following announcement on the next edition of ECW programming: